 Make multiplication practice more engaging with a program that drills the concept as part of a game, or captivating story.
 In Mathletics, for example, students solve multiplication problems as they travel through the outer space “multiverse”.
 The fun factor will keep them coming back for more!

-Step five: work with words
+Step 5: Work with words

 It’s best to introduce word problems alongside fact fluency practice, so students get a sense of how multiplication translates to real scenarios.